 (c) confidentiality throughout the investigation process

 During any investigation into a report of disclosable matters, UNICEF Australia extends support and protection to employees, officers and others engaged by UNICEF Australia and implicated in the report until such investigation has concluded and claims have been proven or dismissed.
-Any suspected adverse or detrimental treatment in this regard should be reported to the Director of People and Culture or the Chief Operating Officer so that these matters may be addressed.
+Any suspected adverse or detrimental treatment in this regard should be reported to the Director of People and Culture or the Chief Executive Officer so that these matters may be addressed.

 UNICEF Australia will endeavour to respond promptly to any complaints raised by parties affiliated with a whistleblower and their disclosure where such party has concerns about unfair treatment in the context of assessment of, and/or investigation into, a disclosable matter.